 In comparison, a more fancy restaurant will set you off about €10 to €12 for a salad or €15 to €18 for a plate of fresh fish.

-Greeks hate fast food companies and daily show their love to traditional Greek street food, usually offered by small entrepreneurs who strive daily for the quality of their meals.
+Greeks hate fast food companies and daily show their love for traditional Greek street food, usually offered by small entrepreneurs who strive daily for the quality of their meals.

 For just as low as 2 euros, you can get a large slice of freshly baked pizza.

-To get a better idea of how must the food in Crete costs, here are some examples of items you may consume daily:
+To get a better idea of how much food in Crete costs, here are some examples of items you may consume daily: